What are the Different Types of Miniature Cats?

 Other Important Items to Consider:

-- Microchipping so you can identify them if or when they get lost
+- Microchipping so you can identify your mini cat if or when they get lost

 - Get your kitten checked by a licensed Veterinarian within 72 hours of purchase